IO-Design-Team/hive_ce/hive/README.md

 Without proper handling, this change will cause null errors in the existing application when accessing the new field.

-To resolve this issue, you can set a default value in a Constructor (make sure that you have hive_ce_generator 1.5.0+)
+To resolve this issue, you can set a default value in the constructor (this requires hive_ce_generator 1.5.0+)

 ```dart
 @HiveType(typeId: 0)